Max's Digital Garden

 - Diary entries (insert into notes as needed)

-- Anger diary, therapy survey (part of my self-therapy practice)
+- Anger diary, anxiety diary, therapy survey (part of my self-therapy practice)

 - Book report (questions about a book I just finished)